 The easiest and most convenient way is taking Bangkok taxi directly from wherever you are.
 It is easier to tell the driver “Seacon Square” as the Srinakarin Train Market is just behind it.
 From Sukhumvit/Asok area taxi ride costs about 160-200 baht and from Khao San Road it costs about 200-300 Baht, depending on the traffic.

 Talad Rot Fai Srinakarin or Jodd Fairs?

-Train Night Market Ratchada is a smaller scale version of the original Train Market but its location is much more accessible and it opens every night.
-If the distance to Talad Rot Fai Srinakarin doesn't seem to be a problem for you and you are visiting Bangkok on weekend, we would recommend you to choose the original Train Market Srinakarin as it's larger and offers more local feel than Talad Rot Fai Ratchada as the number of tourists visiting the market is significantly lower.
+Jodd Fairs Night Market is a barely new night market operated by the same owner as the previous Ratchada Train Night Market, which has been shut down due to the epidemic so basically this night market boasts a similar lively and vibrant night scene atmosphere.
+Jodd Fairs location is easier accessible from Bangkok city center and it opens every night.
+If the distance to Talad Rot Fai Srinakarin and the need to change trains on the way doesn't seem to be a problem for you and you are visiting Bangkok on weekend, we would recommend you to choose the original Train Market Srinakarin as it's larger and offers more local feel than Jodd Fairs as the number of tourists visiting the market is significantly lower.

 In our opinion, Talad Rot Fai Srinakarin Night Market is one of Top 10 markets in Bangkok.
 What are the other ones?
 Check here: TOP 10 Best Markets in Bangkok.